haubna/DegenTrashPandaRarities/README.md

 # Degen Trash Panda - Rarities

 The rarity calculator calculates the actual percentage of each trait (and non-existing ones) and multiplies the percentages of them.
-This doesn't include the traits of exiled trash pandas or special conditions like the 10% that the background doesn't match the fur color.
+This doesn't include the traits of exalted trash pandas or special conditions like the 10% that the background doesn't match the fur color.

 **rarities.txt** > contains the rarities calculated by RarityCalculator.java